 A 1% real estate broker will certainly be motivated to sell your property if they are paid on commission and the property is located in a high value locale like New York City.
 Considering that the average home sale price in NYC is approximately $2 million, 1% commission is still $20,000!

 Furthermore, just having an exclusive sales listing in Manhattan, Brooklyn or Westchester brings tangential benefits like enhanced branding and credibility.

-Furthermore, an agent on salary will simply not be as motivated to chase down all of the leads that come in on your property.
-Again, they have no upside in doing so!
-So if you’re lucky and there’s a hot market, maybe it won’t matter too much.
+In other words, an agent on salary will simply not be as motivated to chase down all of the leads that come in on your property.
+Again, they have no monetary upside in doing so!

 A 1% real estate agent who will only earn a 1% listing commission will have all of their incentives aligned if they will also be able to make a market rate on direct buyers.